-If you have a tea lover in your life, this easy-to-make gift is the perfect handmade Christmas gift.
-You can customize this Christmas Tea Tree for any occasion by switching up the color palettes using different tea brands and flavors.
-This super unique and thoughtful gift is tp pretty it even makes lovely holiday decor.
+If you have a tea lover, this easy-to-make gift is the perfect handmade Christmas gift.
+You can customize this Christmas Tea Tree for any occasion by switching the color palettes using different tea brands and flavors.
+This super unique and thoughtful gift is so pretty it even makes lovely holiday decor.

 14. Neck Warmer

 These are so nice to use when going to bed at night or when you have stiff muscles from hunching inside your coat in the cold air.
-You need a (clean) sock, rice, some string, and ribbon.
+It would be best if you had a (clean) sock, rice, string, and ribbon.

 Buy some nice, festive socks, not just some white athletic socks.
-Fill the sock with rice, leaving a little room at the top so you can tie it up.
-You can add a few drops of essential oil to the rice if you want; lavender would be an excellent choice because it’s relaxing.
+Fill the sock with rice, leaving a little room at the top to tie it up.
+You can add a few drops of essential oil to the rice; lavender would be an excellent choice because it’s relaxing.